Private Morocco Tours

 The Fes problem

 Fes el-Bali is one of the largest car-free urban areas in the world.
 The medina has 9,000 alleys.
-The Karaouine mosque and its university - founded in 859 CE, the oldest continuously operating university on earth - sit at the centre of a quarter that takes multiple days to begin to read.
+The Al-Qarawiyyin mosque and its university - founded in 859 CE as the oldest continuously operating university on earth, sit at the centre of a quarter that takes multiple days to begin to read.
 One morning with a licensed guide, which is what most five-day circuits allocate, is enough to cover the tanneries, the Bou Inania madrasa, and the main souk route.
 It is not enough to understand anything.

 The Sahara calculation

 The Sahara circuit from Marrakech requires eight to nine hours of driving across two days in each direction.
 That is the honest calculation most circuits avoid.
 A three-day circuit includes one night in the desert.
-What that means in practice: arrive at the camp late afternoon, camel trek at sunset, dinner, sleep, sunrise, pack and leave by 8am to make the drive back.
+What that means in practice: is arriving at the camp in the late afternoon, taking a camel trek at sunset, dinner, sleep, sunrise, and then packing to leave by 8am to make the drive back.
 The desert is beautiful.
 It is also over.

 Two nights changes the arithmetic.
 Day three has no plan: a sunrise walk on foot into the dunes, a long morning in the camp, an afternoon in a different direction.
 The desert stops being a box ticked and becomes a place stayed in.
 This is the version of the Sahara that people mean when they say it changed them.